Postgraduate research regulations

 10.8 Monitoring progress

-10.9 Transfer of registration from MPhil to PhD
+10.9 Transfer of registration from MPhil to PhD/Doctorate

-10.9.1 A candidate registered initially for MPhil with possibility of transfer to PhD who wishes to transfer to PhD shall apply on the appropriate form to the University Research Degrees Sub-Committee when they have made sufficient progress on the work to provide evidence of the development to PhD (normally after about 18 months of full-time study or the part-time equivalent).
+10.9.1 The transfer from MPhil to PhD/Doctorate will take place when the candidate has made sufficient progress on the work to provide evidence of the development to PhD (normally after about 18 months of full-time study or 36 months of part-time study).

-10.9.2 The first stage in the transfer from MPhil to PhD is the submission of a partial draft thesis.
+10.9.2 The first stage in the transfer from MPhil to PhD/Doctorate is the submission of a partial draft thesis.
 The partial thesis should consist of three to four chapters and should include data collected so far and preliminary data analysis.
-The document should be in the region of 30,000 words (or 20,000 words where the written thesis will be accompanied by other material).
+The document should be in the region of 30,000 words (or 20,000 words where the written thesis will be accompanied by other material or for a Professional Doctorate thesis).

 10.9.4 A candidate who is registered for the degree of PhD and who is unable to complete the approved programme of work may, at any time prior to the submission of the thesis for examination, apply to the University Research Degrees Sub-Committee for the registration to revert to that of MPhil.